 Is Squarespace Good for SEO?

 You want to know if Squarespace can rank on Google before building your site on it.
-Squarespace includes built-in SEO tools on every plan: custom meta titles and descriptions, automatic XML sitemaps, SSL certificates, clean URL structures, 301 redirects, and mobile-responsive templates - all without plugins.
+Squarespace includes built-in SEO tools on every plan: custom meta titles and descriptions, automatic XML sitemaps, SSL certificates, clean URL structures, 301 redirects, and mobile-responsive templates, all available on every paid plan.

 Is Squarespace Good for SEO?